apache/comdev-site/source/gsoc.md

     Currently happening
   </div>
   <div class="card-body">
-    <h5 class="card-title text-info">GSOC 2021 is over</h5>
+    <h5 class="card-title text-info">Get ready for GSOC 2022!
+Prepare your ideas!</h5>
   </div>
 </div>

-Google is sponsoring the [2021 Summer of Code](https://summerofcode.withgoogle.com/) and [The Apache Software Foundation](https://www.apache.org/) (ASF) [not yet] registered as a mentoring organization.
+Google is sponsoring the [2022 Summer of Code](https://summerofcode.withgoogle.com/) and [The Apache Software Foundation](https://www.apache.org/) (ASF) [not yet] registered as a mentoring organization.
 This page is your entry point to the ASF GSoC program.
-Please watch this page for updates concerning our participating in 2021.
+Please watch this page for updates concerning our participating in 2022.

 <a name="GSoC-Students:readthis"></a>
 # Students: read this